zizmorcore/zizmor/docs/audits.md

 ### Remediation

-In general, you should avoid using `$GITHUB_ENV` when relying on dangerous Workflow triggers, especially for use cases like caching state or passing state around.
-For those, `$GITHUB_OUTPUT` may be an alternative.
+In general, you should avoid setting `GITHUB_ENV` within workflows that are attacker-triggered, like `pull_request_target`.

+If you need to pass state between steps, consider using `GITHUB_OUTPUT` instead.

 [ArtiPACKED: Hacking Giants Through a Race Condition in GitHub Actions Artifacts]: https://unit42.paloaltonetworks.com/github-repo-artifacts-leak-tokens/